eliben/bobscheme/doc/bob_getting_started.rst

 -----------------

 The single guiding design philosophy of Bob is *clarity and simplicity*.
-There's a huge amount of optimizations I can envision applying to Bob to make it more compact and faster.
+There's a huge number of optimizations I can envision applying to Bob to make it more compact and faster.
 I avoided these optimizations on purpose.
 A sad inherent conflict in software is that optimization and clarity are almost always at odds
 - you can gain one, but usually sacrifice the other in the process.